MykolaBova/100-days-of-code/log.md

 **Thoughts:** I hope I could start and finish my coding hours early, because I need more sleep.

+### R1D4-R1D5 March 30-31, Friday-Saturday

+**Today's Progress:** Yesterday tried to finish main page for this blogoportfolio site.
+But no ) Today did some work on Udemy React Course although it's just copy-past tutorial stuff.

+**Thoughts:** Well, I'm able to code every day, but have some problems with this log.
+Damn.

 <!-- # 100 Days Of Code - Log

 ### Day 0: February 30, 2016 (Example 1)